 The best way to ease the stress when you feel overwhelmed with everything that needs to be done before your kids go back to school is to stop, sit down, and make a list.
 (I like to use this.)

-Whether that’s a shopping list of all the supplies your kid will need for going back to school or a list of stuff that you need to get done around the house before your kids are back to school.
+Whether you make a shopping list of all the school supplies your kid will need for going back to school or a list of stuff that you need to get done around the house before your kids are back to school.
 Lists can work wonders when you’re feeling stressed and don’t know where to start.

 Lists help you keep yourself accountable by being a constant reminder of what needs to be done, but allowing you to do it at your own pace.
 Using a list also gives you peace of mind that you’re not forgetting anything important.

 When you solely rely on remembering things that need to get done and things that you need to buy, there’s a good chance you will end up forgetting a thing or two and you’ll end up spending more time trying to remember it than if you were to just sit down and create a list in the first place.

 Creating a back to school shopping list (or using the one provided here) will help you spend money on only the things you need.
 If you go into the stores blindly there’s a good chance that the many sale banners that boast they have the best prices in town will get the best of you and you’ll end up buying something that you actually didn’t need.
 And how are you supposed to know whether you need it or not if you don’t have a list?
 That is why shopping with a list is extremely important any time you go shopping, not just for back to school shopping.